nuetzliches/spocr/.ai/README-dot-spocr.md

 --quiet            # implicitly suppresses update prompts
 ```

 If any is present, the auto-update service exits without contacting package sources.
+Record any changes to this behavior in the guardrail checklists.

 ---

-Last update: 2025-10-04
+Last update: 2025-11-05